Clpr/BoxDomains.jl/README.md

 Array(sDomain) # initialize a tensor-stacked size Array, filled by undef/0/1 zeros(sDomain)
 ones(sDomain)

+merge(domain,domain) # merge 2 domains to a higher-dimensional one; duplicate dimension names are suffixed with "_2"

 length(sDomain) # get how many grid points in total size(sDomain)   # get how many grid points in each dimension as a D-int tuple